 Six generations on one Pittsfield farm, now a township museum

 One family farmed the same Pittsfield Township ground for almost 170 years.
-Langford and Lydia Sutherland came out from New York and bought 160 acres on what’s now Textile Road in 1832, when this was still wilderness being broken into fields.
-Six generations of the family worked that land straight through, from the Sutherlands’ arrival until the last of the line, Neal, died in 2000 with no heirs to take it over.
+Langford and Lydia Sutherland came out from New York and bought 160 acres in 1832.
+It sat on what’s now Textile Road.
+Back then this was still wilderness being broken into fields.
+Six generations of the family worked that land straight through.
+It ran from the Sutherlands’ arrival until the last of the line, Neal, died in 2000 with no heirs to take it over.

 What they left behind is unusually intact.
-In the years before the Civil War, Langford and Lydia replaced their first log cabin with a Greek Revival farmhouse, and the outbuildings around it went up in the same era — framed with timber hand-hewn on the property and set on foundations of fieldstone the family hauled out of their own fields.
-Because one family kept it the whole time and never sold off or modernized it away, the farmstead survived as a working snapshot of a mid-1800s Michigan farm.
+In the years before the Civil War, Langford and Lydia replaced their first log cabin with a Greek Revival farmhouse.
+The outbuildings around it went up in the same era.
+Workers framed them with timber hand-hewn on the property.
+The foundations were fieldstone the family hauled out of their own fields.
+One family kept it the whole time and never sold off or modernized it away.
+So the farmstead survived as a working snapshot of a mid-1800s Michigan farm.

-When Neal died, the township stepped in and bought the place rather than watch it get subdivided into another corner of suburban Ann Arbor.
-That’s the part worth pausing on: Pittsfield is one of the fast-growing townships ringing the city, the kind of place where old farms usually become cul-de-sacs.
+When Neal died, the township stepped in and bought the place.
+That kept it from being subdivided into another corner of suburban Ann Arbor.
+That’s the part worth pausing on.
+Pittsfield is one of the fast-growing townships ringing the city.
+It’s the kind of place where old farms usually become cul-de-sacs.
 This one didn’t.
 The township preserved it as a historic farm museum, run with the Pittsfield Township Historical Society.

-So now, surrounded by the subdivisions and office parks that grew up around it, the Sutherland-Wilson Farm sits on Textile Road as a deliberate hold-out — a Greek Revival house, the hand-hewn barns, the fieldstone, and 168 years of one family’s labor, kept on purpose in a township that mostly chose to become something else.
+So now the subdivisions and office parks have grown up around it.
+The Sutherland-Wilson Farm still sits on Textile Road as a deliberate hold-out.
+There’s a Greek Revival house, the hand-hewn barns, the fieldstone, and 168 years of one family’s labor.
+It was all kept on purpose in a township that mostly chose to become something else.

 Sources